INTERNATIONAL SCHOOL of PLAY

 Just like with the violin or piano, we must learn to play our instrument – in this case, the human body.

 During the summer of 2020, 19th-28th August, the International School of Play will offer the third edition of its 9 day intensive theatre workshop, bringing together 2 international teachers whose aim is to explore, expand and refine the human impulse to create on stage, through body, voice and imagination.

 The setting is sunny Lisbon, a vibrant, picturesque and inspirational city located alongside the Portuguese coast.

 The workshop caters for all levels, be you an actor, dancer, singer, or someone wishing to further explore their artistic potential within the field of theatre.

 Theatre is PLAY

-This workshop is an invitation for technique to sit alongside anarchaic freedom.
+This workshop is an invitation for play, freedom and technique to emerge on stage.

 It is here that we will create theatre.